philips-labs/terraform-aws-github-runner/README.md

 ### Prebuilt Images

 This module also allows you to run agents from a prebuilt AMI to gain faster startup times.
-You can find more information in [the image README.md](/images/README.md)
+The module provides several examples to build your own custom AMI.
+To remove old images, an [AMI housekeeper module](./modules/ami-housekeeper/README.md) can be used.
+You can find more information in [the image README.md](/images/README.md) for building custom images.

 ### Experimental - Optional queue to publish GitHub workflow job events